QuickBooks Blog

 • Consider where you want your business to be in the future, and envision your business 10 years from now.

-Once you have your main goals in mind, break them down into smaller actionable goals that you can achieve in a shorter time frame
+Once you have your main goals in mind, break them down into smaller actionable goals that you can achieve in a shorter time frame.

-2. Categorize your goals
+2. Categorize your business goals

 Now that you have your primary business goals in sight, you can begin categorizing them.
 Dividing goals into categories helps you decide which goals and objectives to prioritize.